Coping With Disaster: A Medical Overview

-First there was Harvey, then Irma, and most recently, Maria.
-Hurricanes have hit Texas and the Gulf Coast, have torn through Florida, and have raked across the Caribbean devastating Puerto Rico and the Virgin Islands.
+First there was Harvey, then Irma and, most recently, Maria.
+Hurricanes have hit Texas and the Gulf Coast, have torn through Florida, and have raked across the Caribbean, devastating Puerto Rico and the Virgin Islands.
 These disastrous power punches have left scores dead, millions uprooted and much physical and emotional devastation in their wake.

 As of this writing, Hurricane Harvey has been reported to have caused 82 deaths; Hurricane Irma’s U.S. death toll stands at 75; and so far, Hurricane Maria has claimed 27 lives and likely will go higher.
 Some of those killed as a result of Irma involved nursing home patients.

 How can that happen, you ask?
 Shouldn’t these kinds of victims have been our top priorities for keeping safe?
 Of course.
 But sometimes, all the planning and precaution in the world can’t overcome the unpredictability of Mother Nature, a disabled infrastructure and the failure of emergency backup power.

-Every natural disaster, such as hurricanes Harvey, Irma and Maria, also becomes a looming public-health disaster.
+Every natural disaster, such as hurricanes Harvey, Irma and Maria, also becomes a looming public health disaster.
 As the storms approach, each hospital, nursing home and medical facility that houses patients must make difficult decisions between evacuating patients and staff and battening down to ride out the storm.
 Evacuations pose major logistical issues as patients, staff, equipment and medications all have to be transitioned from one location to another.
-An evacuation for a chronically or critically ill patient can be life threatening.
+An evacuation for a chronically or critically ill patient can be life-threatening.
 During the height of the storms, hospitals and other medical facilities face critical issues in trying to keep their patients not only alive, but also well cared for.
 Shortages of food, water, medicine and power can turn very bad very quickly.

 After the Storm

 After the brunt of hurricanes like Harvey, Irma and Maria push through, health resources re-focus on fighting infections, both from bacteria in floodwaters and from mosquitoes.
 Physicians scramble to contain potential epidemics that might arise after flooding.
 Based on the health problems that arose after Hurricane Katrina, medical professionals have to prepare to try to avert major public-health emergencies, environmental illnesses, and outbreaks, which could intensify in the aftermath of the devastating blows dealt by these hurricanes.
-Sewage that has overflowed its containment can pose a major health issue, as can spilled fuel and chemicals from tanks and piplelines torn apart during the hurricanes.
+Sewage that has overflowed its containment can pose a major health issue, as can spilled fuel and chemicals from tanks and pipelines torn apart during the hurricanes.

 And not only that, but for hospitals and other facilities that made the decision to move patients, those same patients have to be transitioned back home to their original facilities at some point, assuming those facilities are able to open and operate again.

 As you can see, there is much to consider when preparing for a natural disaster like hurricanes Harvey, Irma and Maria.
-In fact, the Centers for Medicare and Medicaid Services have established an Emergency Preparedness Rule that all hospitals and healthcare facilities must have a plan in place and be in compliance by November 16, 2017.
+In fact, the Centers for Medicare and Medicaid Services have established an Emergency Preparedness Rule that all hospitals and health care facilities must have a plan in place and be in compliance by Nov.
+16, 2017.
 This emergency preparedness plan, by CMS guidelines, must address an all-hazards risk assessment and contain four core elements:

 Four Core Elements of Emergency Preparedness

-- RISK ASSESSMENT AND EMERGENCY PLANNING (Include but not limited to):
+RISK ASSESSMENT AND EMERGENCY PLANNING (include but not limited to):

 - Hazards likely in geographic area